 You have most likely experienced this situation before: you’re surfing on a well-known website, when suddenly a pop-up window appears.
 You've won a smartphone at Tango!
 And all you have to do is "claim your prize".
 But bad luck, this is a case of phishing.

 Yes, it was too good to be true and it's just... a scam.
-Be extremely vigilant when surfing online.
+Be extremely vigilant for fraud when surfing online.

 1. But actually, what is phishing?